(All fields required)

 Pediatric surgical oncology; pediatric inflammatory bowel disease; surgical innovation; surgical robotics

 Dr. von Allmen completed his general surgery training at the University of Cincinnati and Cincinnati Children’s Hospital Medical Center.
-He is currently the Program Committee chair of the American Pediatric Surgical Association.
-He also serves on the Program Committee for the American Academy of Pediatrics Surgical Section and is a member of the Steering Committee for the Surgical Section of the Children’s Oncology Group.
+He is currently the treasurer of the American Pediatric Surgery Association.
+He also serves as the secretary treasurer of the Association of Pediatric Surgery Program Directors and is an active member of the Children’s Oncology Group.

 Dr. von Allmen's special clinical interests include pediatric surgical oncology, pediatric inflammatory bowel disease, surgical innovation, and surgical robotics.